invertase/react-native-firebase-docs/docs/notifications/android.md

 >
 ```

+## Scheduled Notifications (Optional)

-(Optional) If you would like to schedule local notifications then you also need to add the following to the application component:
+If you would like to schedule local notifications then you also need to add the following to the application component of `android/app/src/main/AndroidManifest.xml`:

 ```xml
 <application ...>
   <receiver android:name="io.invertase.firebase.notifications.RNFirebaseNotificationReceiver"/>